BROWN BAG CAMPAIGN

-Starting at the end of July and in August, you will see small brown paper bags or envelopes in your local newspaper, and at your local Olesons and Oryana stores.
+Starting in August, you will see small brown paper bags in your local newspaper, and at your local Olesons and Oryana stores.
 Please consider making a donation.
 It's simple to fill out and mail in, or you can make a donation here!
 Your donation will help make life a little easier for the children we serve in foster care.

 "The Brown Bag Campaign represents the fact that children often come into foster care very quickly and suddenly, with their personal items stuffed into brown paper or plastic bags.
 It’s also a reminder that we need people who have the room in their hearts and homes to become foster and adoptive parents.
 We are grateful to everyone who has helped make this effort so successful."